ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

 .. todo::
     What about MAM with oedema?
 Are they treated as SAM or MAM?
     Answer: they are treated as MAM in GBD, but in reality, probably SAM.
-Mam with oedema is approximately 2% of MAM.
+MAM with oedema is approximately 2% of MAM.

 :underline:`Classify no acute malnutritionin children`